michael2012z/BitBible/markdown/KJV/files/Gen.md

 19. The sons of Rachel Jacob’s wife; Joseph, and Benjamin.

-20. And unto Joseph in the land of Egypt were born Manasseh and Ephraim, which Asenath the daughter of Poti–pherah priest of On bare unto him.priest: or, prince
+20. And unto Joseph in the land of Egypt were born Manasseh and Ephraim, which Asenath the daughter of Poti–pherah priest of On bare unto him.

-21. And the sons of Benjamin were Belah, and Becher, and Ashbel, Gera, and Naaman, Ehi, and Rosh, Muppim, and Huppim, and Ard.Ehi: or, AhiramMuppim: or, Shupham or, ShuppimHuppim: or, Hupham
+21. And the sons of Benjamin were Belah, and Becher, and Ashbel, Gera, and Naaman, Ehi, and Rosh, Muppim, and Huppim, and Ard.

 22. These are the sons of Rachel, which were born to Jacob: all the souls were fourteen.

-23. And the sons of Dan; Hushim.Hushim: or, Shuham
+23. And the sons of Dan; Hushim.

 24. And the sons of Naphtali; Jahzeel, and Guni, and Jezer, and Shillem.

 25. These are the sons of Bilhah, which Laban gave unto Rachel his daughter, and she bare these unto Jacob: all the souls were seven.

-26. All the souls that came with Jacob into Egypt, which came out of his loins, besides Jacob’s sons’ wives, all the souls were threescore and six;loins: Heb. thigh
+26. All the souls that came with Jacob into Egypt, which came out of his loins, besides Jacob’s sons’ wives, all the souls were threescore and six;

 27. And the sons of Joseph, which were born him in Egypt, were two souls: all the souls of the house of Jacob, which came into Egypt, were threescore and ten.